S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 1. All style declarations are in the same scope - a global scope - there is no boundary
 2. Browsers don't always play by the same rules - though, this is barely a consideration these days!
 Get orf me lawn!
 3. Sometimes, the nuances of specificity can throw up some unexpected results.
-Or even just remembering the specificities of different selectors :thinking_face:...
+Or even just remembering the specificities of different selectors 🤔...

 3 things, that's it.